 A word of caution: Some buildings in designated local districts might not look like they comply with the guidance in this document.
 This work may have predated the existence of the Historic District Commission or been affected by other factors.
-Thus, it is important to keep in mind that the existence of perceived historically inappropriate work in the City's historic districts is not a basis for approval of historically incompatible work by the commission.
+Thus, it is important to keep in mind that the existence of perceived historically inappropriate work in the City's historic districts does not serve as precedence for approval of historically incompatible work by the commission.
 Each project must be reviewed individually on its own merits.